Presumed Innocent (film): Plot

-The thrust of Stern's defense is that Della Guardia and Molto have framed Rusty in order to cover up the bribery case.
+The thrust of Stern's defense is that Della Guardia and Molto have framed Rusty.
 During the cross-examination of the coroner, it is revealed that Carolyn underwent a tubal ligation, thus having no reason to use the spermicidal contraceptive which was found on her.
 Stern asserts that the only explanation for this discrepancy is that the fluid sample was not actually taken from Carolyn's body.
-Based on the disappearance of the beer glass, the lack of motive and the fact that the fluid sample was rendered meaningless, Judge Lyttle dismisses the charges.
+Based on the disappearance of the beer glass, the lack of motive, and the fact that the fluid sample was rendered meaningless, Judge Lyttle dismisses the charges.
 Rusty confronts Stern for bringing up the bribery file in the case.
-Stern swears him to secrecy, revealing that Lyttle had a brief sexual encounter with Carolyn.
-Stern also confesses that he and Raymond knew that Lyttle was taking bribes, and although Lyttle had offered his resignation, Raymond felt that he was a brilliant judge and deserved another chance.
-Lipranzer meets with Rusty and reveals the missing beer glass, explaining that he never returned it to evidence when the investigation was turned over to Della Guardia and Molto.
+Stern reveals that Lyttle had a brief sexual encounter with Carolyn and that he and Raymond knew that Lyttle was taking bribes, and although Lyttle had offered his resignation, Raymond felt that he was a brilliant judge and deserved another chance.
+He then pointedly asks Rusty if justice was served, implying that he has doubts.
+Lipranzer meets with Rusty and reveals the missing beer glass, explaining that he never returned it to evidence when he was taken off the case.
 Rusty throws it into a river.

-At his home, Rusty discovers a small hatchet covered with Carolyn's blood and hair on it.
-As he washes the tool, Barbara admits that she murdered Carolyn, her motive being Rusty's adulterous affair.
-She expresses that she had left enough evidence for Rusty to know that she committed the crime, but did not anticipate him being charged with the murder.
-In a voice-over, Rusty explains that Carolyn's murder has been written off as unsolved, since trying two people for the same crime is "a practical impossibility" and he cannot leave his son without a mother even if she could be tried.
-Rusty regrets that it was his own lust that caused his wife to commit murder.
+Shortly after, at home, Rusty discovers a small hatchet with blood and hair on it.
+Barbara admits that she murdered Carolyn because of the affair.
+She expresses that she had left enough evidence for Rusty to know that she committed the crime but did not anticipate him being charged.
+In a voice-over, Rusty explains that Carolyn's murder remains unsolved as trying two people for the same crime is "a practical impossibility" and he could never take the mother away from his son even if it were possible to prosecute her.
+Rusty states that there is a culprit and a punishment in this case, meaning he feels guilty because his actions led to Carolyn's death.